kxdang/kiendang.me/content/blog/062-opioids/index.md

 Morphine and other opioids act on the reward center of the brain (mesolimbic pathway).
 This area is what makes eating and other essential processes feel pleasurable <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851054" target="_blank">[10]</sup></a>.

-Ironically, while I was recovering on my bed with tramadol in my system, I started an HBO series called <a href="https://www.imdb.com/title/tt8772296/" target="_blank">Euphoria</a>, an excellent show btw, I highly recommend it.
+Ironically, while I was recovering on my bed with tramadol in my system, I started an HBO series called <a href="https://www.imdb.com/title/tt8772296/" target="_blank">Euphoria</a>, a show that follows a troubled teenager with opioid addiction.

 The euphoric effect occurs when opioids bind to mu and delta-receptors; it causes the ion channels in our brain to open and reduce the excitability of neurons.

 While this happens, a side-effect of opioids causes another mechanism that prevents the release of GABA neurotransmitters.
 These neurotransmitters are responsible for controlling dopamine levels.
 Therefore with the inability to control and reduce dopamine levels, we experience euphoria.<sup><a href="https://thebrain.mcgill.ca/flash/i/i_03/i_03_m/i_03_m_par/i_03_m_par_heroine.html" target="_blank">[11]</sup></a><sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851054/" target="_blank">[12]</sup></a><sup><a href="https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-iii-action-heroin-morphine/4-opiates-binding-to-opiate-rece" target="_blank">[13]</sup></a>.

 ##<center>**Final thoughts**
 Opioids are safe when used properly in the prescence of pain.
 However, when they are abused and used without pain, they can motivate the repeated use of the drug simply for pleasure and this is what causes addiction <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3658028" target="_blank">[14]</sup></a>.